-In fiscal years 2013 and 2012, prize (free) tickets claimed for instant games decreased by \$411,456 or 14.23% and \$195,471 or 6.33%, respectively, in comparison to the previous fiscal years.
+In fiscal years 2014 and 2013, tickets provided as prizes (prize or free tickets) claimed for instant games decreased by \$383,110 or 15.45% and \$411,456 or 14.23%, respectively, in comparison to the previous fiscal years.
 Prize tickets are placed in the prize structure of the game in lieu of the breakeven prizes.
 Prize tickets give a player a prize of another instant game ticket of the same price point as the instant ticket that had the winning prize ticket.
-The Lottery continues to study the market to determine the optimum quantity of prize tickets to place each fiscal year in its instant ticket games in order to optimize its instant ticket sales.
+Each fiscal year, the Lottery has continued to study the market to determine the optimum quantity of prize tickets to place in its instant ticket games in order to optimize its instant ticket sales.